nguyendangdung/das-employerapprenticeshipsservice/docs/Jobs/RunningJobs.md

 The value chosen for JobName, which is not case sensitive, must be the name of a .net class (without the namespace prefix) that implements the IJob interface.

 Once the message is posted to the queue it should disappear from the queue relatively quickly (anything from almost immediately up to a minute or so).
-This means the message has been picked up by the worker role hosting the web job and it is being processed.
+A message disappears from the queue when it has been picked up by the worker role hosting the web job and it is being processed.

 **If the message does not disappear from the queue:**